2015 Audition Information

 3. Preparation: 2015_16 Choir Prepared Excerpt.pdf Please be prepared to sing the selection on your voice-part.
 We will establish the key and give you your starting note, but you will sing it unaccompanied.

 In addition, please prepare to sing Shenandoah.pdf in the key of your choice.
 In this selection, please demonstrate your musicality.
+Note: there are multiple versions of this tune - please sing the one provided.

 4. Dexterity: We will ask you to sing scales from Do up to high Re and back at different starting notes throughout your range.
 You should be prepared to sing it at quarter note = 92.